Abbey256/TrendyTrove/replit.md

 ## Store Description

-"The Light Bearer – World of Elegance brings the finest unisex fashion pieces, blending modern trends with timeless elegance.
-Our collection features high-quality apparel and accessories for all occasions.
+"TheLightBrand – Unwrapping elegance.
+Revealing you.
+Be Light.
+Wear Light.
+Give Light.
+We bring the finest jewellery, gifts, and accessories, crowned with grace and beauty.
 Every item is curated to provide comfort, style, and sophistication.
 Shop with ease, and let elegance define your look."